binaryage/hints/_posts/2012-07-17-ios-6-beta-3-update-released-download-here.md

 * YouTube audio issues have been resolved.
 * Apps seem to crash less, Safari seems snappier (these things usually happen with updates)

 So, there you have it.
 We are one step closed to the actual release of iOS 6.
 If you can't wait until the actual release of these features, you can buy a developer account for $99/year and get access to all the betas including the GM version of Mountain Lion.
-However, if you still can't wait, you can download the new iOS 6 Beta 3 from <a href="http://imzdl.tumblr.com/">here.</a>
+However, if you still can't wait, you can download the new iOS 6 Beta 3 from imzdl's website <a href="http://imzdl.tumblr.com">here.</a>

 Hope you guys enjoy the new features of iOS 6!
 If you have any questions, please post them in the comments below!
 Also, let's discuss your favorite features of iOS 6 so far!